Poem about Santorini

-He was a poet, essayist and diplomat who was considered to be the most distinguished Greek poet of the pre-war generation, of the 1930s.
-One of his poems, called Santorini- The naked child is dedicated to the island and goes as following:
+He was a poet, essayist, and diplomat who was considered to be the most distinguished Greek poet of the pre-war generation, of the 1930s.
+One of his poems, called Santorini- The naked child is dedicated to the island and goes as follows:

 Santorini - The naked child